Senior Associate Vice Chancellor & Senior Associate Vice President Administration

 Honored as a recipient of the UH President’s Award in 2004, she is recognized as an innovative leader in program assessment, measurement and analysis of employee performance and customer service excellence in higher education.

-Dr. Messa is a prolific published author and presenter at national higher education forums and conferences and currently a lecturer in Critical Issues in Higher Education at the University with extensive teaching experience in topics ranging from Higher Education Finance and Administration to Emergency and Business Continuity Planning.
+Dr. Messa is a prolific published author and presenter at national higher education forums and conferences and currently a lecturer in the College of Education at the University with extensive teaching experience on topics such as Higher Education Finance, Student Development Theory, Administration, and Strategic Planning in Higher Education.

 She has served as a distinguished reviewer for the Journal of Applied Research on Higher Education and the Journal of Public Personnel Management, internationally peer-reviewed scholarly publications with both traditional and emerging topics and analysis of the myriad of changes in the political, economic, social and technological arenas at all levels and the impact on higher education, as well as timely, rigorous analysis and assessment on the effects of specific HR procedures or programs on the management function and the broader areas of public policy and administration.

-She received her Doctorate in Philosophy, Educational Psychology and Individual Differences and Master’s in Education, Administration & Supervision—Higher Education from the University of Houston, and a Bachelor of Arts degree in English from Texas Tech University.auxiliary services departments that provide core business services to the campus community, as well as directing system master planning and serving as chair of the UH System-wide Public Art Committee, an advisory committee to the UH System Board of Regents.
+She received her Doctorate in Philosophy, Educational Psychology and Individual Differences and Master’s in Education, Administration & Supervision—Higher Education from the University of Houston, and a Bachelor of Arts degree in English from Texas Tech University.